Unbuilt Services On The M27

 The consolidation of the three possible services around J8 and J9 in to one confirmed location came too late for the compulsory purchase order used by that part of the M27, so the planned Meon Valley service area was pursued separately.
 This sowed the seeds for the land identified never to be leased out to an operator.

-The eastbound slip road into the services (before being surfaced) was actually used during construction to allow vehicles to access the local road network, with evidence of two rear accesses still visible today.
-The Department for Transport's half of this slip road now serves as a maintenance compound, fully marked out with cats' eyes but coned off.
-This maintenance road is home to Britain's first (and only) motorway solar panel.
+The eastbound slip road into the service area (before being surfaced) was actually used during construction to allow vehicles to access the local road network, with evidence of two local road connections still visible today.
+They were preserved for use by the service area.
+The Department for Transport's half of this slip road was then used as a maintenance compound: it opened with full road markings and cats' eyes.
+This maintenance road was used to provide Britain's first (and only) motorway solar panel.

-With hindsight the services would have been a bad idea as traffic would have had to pass through J9, which is now very busy, however the long westbound off-slip is useful when traffic queues back from the junction.
+With hindsight the service area would have been a bad idea as traffic would have had to pass through J9, which is now very busy, but the long westbound off-slip did prove to be very useful when traffic queues back from the junction.

 A further piece of evidence was removed with the opening of Whiteley in the late 1980s.
 Until then, traffic leaving the motorway was greeted by a sign offering two exits: one for Fareham and one for "The West, Southampton, M27".
 Why would traffic leaving the motorway need to know how to get back on - no other motorway exit has that?
 The answer is they don't, but anybody emerging from the services would have done.